Building a Design System Generator from Scratch

 return scale as unknown as HSLScale;

-A generated palette is useless if it fails accessibility checks.
-Sailop calculates contrast ratios for every foreground/background combination and adjusts colors that fail WCAG AA (4.5:1 for normal text, 3:1 for large text).
+A palette that fails accessibility is a bug, not a style.
+Sailop computes the contrast ratio for every foreground/background pair and bends any failing color until it clears WCAG AA (4.5:1 for body text, 3:1 for large text).

 function relativeLuminance(r: number, g: number, b: number): number {